-Character models in SADX are the cornerstone of the SA1 vs SADX debate.
-They’re one of the few aspects of SADX that can be considered an improvement over the original game as they have more polygons resulting in a more detailed look.
+Character model updates are sone of the most noticeable differences in SADX.
+They’re one of the aspects that can be considered an improvement over the original game as they have more polygons resulting in a more detailed look.
 It’s particularly noticeable if you look at characters’ hands.
-Dreamcast character models have “mittens” like many other games at the time, while SADX models feature hands with clearly separate fingers.
+Dreamcast character models have “mittens” like many other games had at the time, while SADX models feature hands with clearly separate fingers.

 From a purely technical standpoint there’s no argument about it: more polygons = more detail = better.
 But the SADX models aren’t just improved SA1 models with a better polygon count.
 They are also different in proportions, they use different textures and are missing several effects from the original.
 But first, let’s have a look at the following comparison just to see how they differ on a basic level.
 This comparison was done using Dreamcast and PC versions with several hacks, where we set up a test environment to ensure the models are placed in the exact same spot and have the same lighting: